 In short, God did not give gender roles prior to the fall – they are simply not there.
-So we should not read the gendered predictions of the curse as how God’s great, gendered plan got cursed with unpleasantness.
-Should we, perhaps, read it (partly) as how God’s great plan got cursed with unpleasant gendered-ness?
+So we should not read the gendered predictions of the curse as how God’s great, gender distinct plan got cursed with unpleasantness.
+Should we, perhaps, read it (partly) as how God’s great plan got cursed with unpleasant gender distinctions?

 1 At the time of this story, they were both called Adam (see Gen. 5:2), and the distinction was between “the man” and “the woman”.
 I call them Adam and Eve for the sake of simplicity.

 2 It is possible that God later told the woman to dress and keep the garden too.